HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 As you can see in the sample app I had to change the background in the layout `android:background="?attr/colorSurface"` so it gets the proper surface color in the background.
 Also, I needed to change the text color in the style.

-Depending on your necessities you will have to tweak a little some attributes, but most of them will work properly.
+Depending on your necessities you will have to tweak little some attributes, but most of them will work properly.

 ![Theme Overlays](imgs/theme-overlays.jpg)
 <!-- ![ALT THEME](imgs/alt-theme.png) -->